ppeble/emissary-ingress.dev/docs/pre-release/topics/running/tls/index.md

   #
   # secret_namespacing: true

-  # If you set 'redirect_cleartext_from' to a port number, HTTP traffic
-  # to that port will be redirected to HTTPS traffic.
-Make sure that the
-  # port number you specify matches the port on which $productName$ is
-  # listening!
-  # redirect_cleartext_from: 8080

   # 'cert_required' can be set to true to _require_ TLS client certificate
   # authentication.
   # type: boolean